Whole Life VS Index Universal Life

 Both of them are a type of Permanent Life Insurance, but the way they work are so different.

-Both of these insurances are a permanent life insurance.
-With both of them, you are guaranteed a death benefit as long as you satisfy the minimum requirements imposed by them.
-Unlike term insurance, where you pay for protection against premature death for a certain time period or until you reach a certain age, with any permanent insurance policy your beneficiary will receive a death benefit no matter what age you will pass away.
+When it comes to Permanent Life Insurance, there are two popular options to consider: Whole Life Insurance and Index Universal Life Insurance (IUL).
+Although both fall under the category of permanent insurance, they differ significantly in their functionality and benefits.
+With both of them, you are guaranteed a death benefit as long as you satisfy the minimum requirements imposed by them and you keep the policies active.
+Unlike term insurance, where you pay for protection against premature death for a certain time period or until you reach a certain age, with any permanent insurance policy, your beneficiary will receive a death benefit no matter what age you will pass away.
+In this webpage, we will delve into the unique features of each policy to help you make an informed decision.

 How Permanent Life Insurance Works